 5.3 GRADING AND SURFACE DRAINAGE

-For all new subdivisions and site plans within the Township, a grading plan shall be submitted for review and approval.
+For all development plans within the Township, a grading plan shall be submitted for review and approval.

 This standard establishes the minimum requirements for the design of grading and surface drainage in the Township.